-The information submitted by agencies over this seven year period is consistent with information submitted in 2005.
-Such consistency demonstrates the continued recognition by agencies of the importance of appropriately extending cooperating agency status when conducting National Environmental Policy Act reviews.
+The information submitted by agencies over this three year period is consistent with information submitted for 2002 through 2011.
+Such consistency demonstrates the continued recognition by agencies of the importance of appropriately extending cooperating agency status when conducting NEPA reviews.